Raspberry Almond Bars

 Raspberry Almond Bars are so rich and decadent.
 They’re a great dessert for office or holiday parties.
 The almond extract in the cookie dough and the almonds on top give a wonderful flavor to Raspberry Almond Bars.

 These bars are filled with vanilla chips, a raspberry preserve filling, and covered with lots of sliced almonds on top.
 These luscious bars will surely satisfy your sugar cravings.

 Here’s what I did.

 I used these ingredients.
+The recipe below is for a 9×9″ baking dish.
 I actually made 4 batches or the equivalent to 2 9×13″ baking dishes.
 This made 48 bars.

 In a small bowl place eggs.
 Beat the eggs with a mixer until frothy.
 Add sugar and almond extract.

 Melt butter in a saucepan.
 Once the butter has melted, remove from heat.
 Allow it to cool for about 7-10 minutes.
 This step is crucial.
 If the butter doesn’t cool enough it will melt the chips and you will loose the proper texture for this bar.